Carolyn Kellogg, writing for the Los Angeles Times, notes that:

 ... getting an ereader can lead to more reading.
 Thirty-four percent of Californians surveyed said that with an ereader, they read more books than they did before.

 That's good news for authors. :)

-When I read this next article (and this has nothing to do with writing) I had to read the first paragraph twice, it seemed incredible.
+On a completely unrelated note, when I read this next article I had to read the first paragraph twice, it seemed incredible.
 Here it is: